MicrosoftDocs/learn/learn-pr/azure-devops/choose-an-agile-approach/includes/3-what-is-azure-boards.md

   :::column-end:::
 :::row-end:::

-Eventually the team settles on seven top issues.
+Eventually, the team settles on seven top issues.
 Andy volunteers to add tasks to Azure Boards while everyone watches.
 Here's what the board looks like:

 :::image type="content" source="../../shared/media/build-all-tasks.png" alt-text="Screenshot of Azure Boards showing a backlog of issues.":::